mucdongnhobe/mucdongnhobe.github.io/README.md

 I contribute to his repository and try to create PRs for all the changes I did.
 Chances are good that these PRs are already merged...

-## ⚠️ Note: github-pages compatibility ⚠️

-I recently had moved away from github-pages for hosting my blog.
-To fulfill [GDPR](https://eugdpr.org/) I'm now hosting the blog on my on.
-Additionally I removed al external resources and integrated them.
-I you need more details about the changes see [Page And Privacy Updates](https://ocram85.com/2018-10-29-PrivacyUpdate/).

-This site is still github-pages compatible!

 ## :wrench: Custom Build Process :wrench:

 If you are interested about my custom build process you can take a look at the [autobuild.sh](./tools/autobuild.sh) script.